 The following tips apply to a conventional bike with more than one front chainring:

 Use one shifter at a time: To simplify gear shifting and minimize stress on your drivetrain, don’t shift both the front and rear shifters at the same time.
 Remember: shift the chain between the front chainrings for big changes, then use the rear cogs to fine-tune your gear setting.

 Avoid cross-chaining: Picking gears that put your chain on opposite extremes of the front cogs and rear cassette at the same time (cross-chaining) is hard on the drivetrain.
 Instead stick with rear cogs that are relatively close in alignment with the front cog you choose.

 Basic Drivetrain Maintenance

-Keep your drivetrain running smoothly by cleaning it after you ride and lubing your chain.
+Keep your drivetrain running smoothly by cleaning it after you ride and lubing your chain (sparingly).
 Whenever you clean your chain, check your cables.
 If they are frayed or rusty, take them into your shop for replacement.
-Once a year, have your shop remove your cassette, chain and chainrings to clean them in a parts cleaner.
+At least once a year, check your chain for wear and have your shop remove your cassette, chain and chainrings to clean them in a parts cleaner.

-Read our article, Bike Maintenance Basics article, for more details on keeping your bike in tip-top shape.
+Read Drivetrain Maintenance series for more details on keeping your drivetrain in tip-top shape.